carlst99/PS2MapTool/README.md

 Area definition files (for obtaining no-deploy maps) can be found in `data_x64_0.pack2`.

-Place all the extracted tiles into one folder before using this tool to stitch them.
+Once you've unpacked the relevant assets you can use `PS2MapTool` to process them.

 ## Tile/Stitching Information